Bobby Rush: Armed forces

+Trayvon Martin

 On March 28, 2012, Rush addressed the House while wearing a hoodie in honor of Trayvon Martin, a teenager who was shot in Florida by a local resident.
 He spoke against racial profiling.
 As the House forbids its members from wearing headgear as a breach of decorum, Rush was called out of order and escorted from the chamber.